 Grounds for Annulment

 Sham marriage or fraud: This happens when one spouse conceals a fact that is central to the marriage.
 An example of this would be, one spouse married to obtain immigration statues or for financial gain.
-It’s essential to keep in mind that one spouse must never have intended to live together as a married couple for this situation to be valid.
+According to domestic violence lawyers in Boston, MA, it’s essential to keep in mind that one spouse must never have intended to live together as a married couple for this situation to be valid.

 Inability to consent: If one or both spouses were under the influence of drugs or alcohol, or mentally incapacitated at the time of the marriage, they would not have any legal ability to consent since they could not fully understand the severe nature of their actions.